PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ## How do I use them?
 Similarly to Bukkit plugins, you have to introduce a ``paper-plugin.yml`` file into your jar resources folder.
-This can act as a drop in replacement for ``plugin.yml``, allowing you to specifically target the Paper platform.
+This will not act as a drop in replacement for ``plugin.yml``, as some things, as outlined in this guide, need to be declared differently.

 It should be noted you still have the ability to include both ``paper-plugin.yml``and ``plugin.yml`` in the same jar.